-Results for 2018 indicate that the overall exposure of animals to antimicrobials is relatively stable compared to 2017.
-It seems that the reduction in use has reached a limit for some antimicrobial classes, and it is important to be vigilant regarding how this exposure evolves.
-The dynamic for the prudent and responsible use of antimicrobials in veterinary medicine must be maintained by all stakeholders.
+Results for 2019 indicate that overall exposure of animals to antimicrobials has fallen compared to 2018.
+For some classes of antimicrobials, it seems that the reduction in use has reached a limit.
+The momentum for the prudent and responsible use of antimicrobials in veterinary medicine must be maintained by all stakeholders.
 The EcoAntibio 2 plan aims in particular to consolidate the achievements and pursue the actions previously undertaken in the first national plan.

-XII.
+XI.
 Annexes

-Table 1: Numbers of animals potentially using antimicrobials between 1999 and 201873 Table 2: Biomasses of animal populations potentially using antimicrobials from 1999 to 2018 (in tonnes Table 3: Change in the weight of active ingredient by pharmaceutical form (in tonnes) Table 4: Change in body weight treated-day by pharmaceutical form (Number of ADDkg in tonnes) .
-80 Table 5: Change in body weight treated by pharmaceutical form (Number of ACDkg in tonnes) 81 Table 6: Change in sales by antimicrobial class since 1999 in tonnes of active ingredient 82 Table 7: Change in sales by antimicrobial class since 1999 in body weight treated-day (number o ADDkg in tonnes) Table 8: Change in sales by antimicrobial class since 1999 in body weight treated (number of ACDkg ir tonnes) Table 9: Change in sales for cattle and in their exposure to antimicrobials Table 10: Change in body weight treated-day by antimicrobial class for cattle (number of ADDkg ir tonnes) Table 11: Change in body weight treated by antimicrobial class for cattle (number of ACDkg in tonnes 87 Table 12: Change in sales for pigs and in their exposure to antimicrobials Table 13: Change in body weight treated-day by antimicrobial class for pigs (number of ADDkg in tonnes) Table 14: Change in body weight treated by antimicrobial class for pigs (number of ACDkg in tonnes Table 15: Change in sales for poultry and in their exposure to antimicrobials91 Table 16: Change in body weight treated-day by antimicrobial class for poultry (number of ADDkg ir tonnes)92 Table 17: Change in body weight treated by antimicrobial class for poultry (number of ACDkg in tonnes Table 18: Change in sales for rabbits and in their exposure to antimicrobials94 Table 19: Change in body weight treated-day by antimicrobial class for rabbits (number of ADDkg ir tonnes) Table 20: Change in body weight treated by antimicrobial class for rabbits (number of ACDkg in tonnes Table 21: Change in sales for cats and dogs and in their exposure to antimicrobials97 Table 22: Change in body weight treated-day by antimicrobial class for cats and dogs (number of ADDkonnes) Table 23: Change in body weight treated by antimicrobial class for cats and dogs (number of ACDkg in tonnes)
+Table 1: Numbers of animals potentially using antimicrobials between 1999 and 2019 70 Table 2: Biomasses of animal populations potentially using antimicrobials from 1999 to 2019 (in tonne • Table 3: Change in the weight of active ingredient by pharmaceutical form (in tonnes) 76 Table 4: Change in body weight treated-day by pharmaceutical form (Number of ADDkg in tonnes) .
+77 Table 5: Change in body weight treated by pharmaceutical form (Number of ACDkg in tonnes) 78 Table 6: Change in sales by antimicrobial class since 1999 in tonnes of active ingredient 79 Table 7: Change in sales by antimicrobial class since 1999 in body weight treated-day (number ADDkg in tonnes) Table 8: Change in sales by antimicrobial class since 1999 in body weight treated (number of ACDkg tonnes) Table 9: Change in sales for cattle and in their exposure to antimicrobials 82 Table 10: Change in body weight treated-day by antimicrobial class for cattle (number of ADDkg tonnes) Table 11: Change in body weight treated by antimicrobial class for cattle (number of ACDkg in tonne , Table 12: Change in sales for pigs and in their exposure to antimicrobials 85 Table 13: Change in body weight treated-day by antimicrobial class for pigs (number of ADDkg connes) Table 14: Change in body weight treated by antimicrobial class for pigs (number of ACDkg in tonne , Table 15: Change in sales for poultry and in their exposure to antimicrobials 88 Table 16: Change in body weight treated-day by antimicrobial class for poultry (number of ADDkg connes) Table 17: Change in body weight treated by antimicrobial class for poultry (number of ACDkg in tonne , Table 18: Change in sales for rabbits and in their exposure to antimicrobials 91 Table 19: Change in body weight treated-day by antimicrobial class for rabbits (number of ADDkg connes) Table 20: Change in body weight treated by antimicrobial class for rabbits (number of ACDkg in tonne , Table 21: Change in sales for cats and dogs and in their exposure to antimicrobials 94 Table 22: Change in body weight treated-day by antimicrobial class for cats and dogs (number of ADD n tonnes) Table 23: Change in body weight treated by antimicrobial class for cats and dogs (number of ACDkg